tree-group-papers/PaperTemplate/README.md

 ### notes
 This directory is a place for you to store any notes, files or scripts that you want tracked in the repository but that don't fit elsewhere in the directory structure.
+This is an especially good place to store your notes on the Literature and bibliography.
+I typically made a "Literature Review" document that summarizes the main points of important papers to help me when I'm reading.

 ### revisions
 This directory is a place to track different stages of the revision process, including correspondence with co-authors and with journals.